-You set goals for the year, you are excited and suddenly that first challenge shows up.
-Here are 3 mindset shifts that will help you pull through and keep going despite the inevitable roadblocks that fall in your path
+You set goals for the year.
+You are excited and suddenly that first challenge shows up.
+Here are 3 mindset shifts that will help you pull through and keep going.

 I can’t say this enough, putting community around your goals changes everything.
 Here we do it in the form of accountability groups but I do this in all sorts of other ways too.
-I have friends I run with because even though I love it, running is a challenge for me, and I get so much out of spending time with them.
+For exercise, I have friends I run with because even though I love it, running is a challenge for me.
+Of course I get so much more out of spending time with them then a cardio workout.
+When it comes to parenting, who doesn’t need a community to help them?
 I have a mother/daughter group because parenting and especially raising a strong daughter is incredibly important to me.
-I have friends I meet with to discuss social, equity and environmental issues because I find these times to be challenging and I want to rise to the challenge but I don’t know how to do that on my own.
-If you’re an introvert like me, that might sound overwhelming but if it’s an area you truly want support and growth in, stepping out of your comfort zone to get it, is well worth it.
+Giving back and being involved is also an area where I turn to community.
+I have friends I meet with to discuss and learn about social, equity and environmental issues and as part of our mission we support organizations that are doing the work we feel is needed.
+If you’re an introvert like me, that might sound overwhelming.
+However, if it’s an area you truly want support and growth in, stepping out of your comfort zone to get it, is well worth it.

 I love the book The Slight Edge.
 The main point of the book is that what separates you from where you are and where you’d like to be (your goal) is a series of small choices that are easy to do and easy not to do.
 The example I always think of is ordering a salad for lunch versus a burger.
 In the short term, easy to do, easy not to do, doesn’t make much of a difference.
 But over a lifetime it makes a huge difference.
 I try very hard to impart this wisdom to our clients during planning week, when energy is high, goals are big and there is a desire to come out of the gate blazing ahead.
 We are running a marathon together and what is going to make the biggest difference are the choices you make every week over and over again.